-Term Definition Mathematics Tools for Administration Mathematics tools for administration include rulers and protractors, Mathematics reference sheets, and Geometry tools.
+Term Definition Mathematics Tools for Administration Mathematics tools for administration include rulers, protractors, Mathematics reference sheets, and Geometry tools.
 Mathematics tools for accommodations may include large print ruler, braille ruler, tactile compass, or braille protractor.
 See the Maryland Assessment, Accessibility, & Accommodations Manual for more information on Mathematics Tools for Accommodations.
-Non-secure Test materials that have been made available to the public include Practice Tests, manuals and user guides.
-The availability of non-secure materials does not compromise test security or score validity.
+Non-secure Test materials that have been made available to the public include Practice Tests, manuals, and user guides.
+The availability of non-secure materials does NOT compromise test security or score validity.
 Pearson Access The website used for the registration, setup, preparation, and management of both the paper-based and computer-based formats of the MCAP assessments.
 Pearson Access requires username and password setup.
-More information about setup and operation for the MCAP assessments is available in the Pearson Access Online User Guide .
-Section Each content area of the MCAP assessments is comprised of Sections.
+Section Each content area assessed by MCAP is comprised of Sections.
 Each Section has a set administration time within a Session and is typically administered all at once.
 The tables in Section 2.4 of this manual provide Section details.
-Section Testing Time Section testing time is the amount of time any student who needs it must be provided to complete the Section.
+Section Testing Time Section Testing Time is the amount of time a student must be provided to complete a Section of the assessment.
 As such, it is the amount of testing time schools must schedule for each Section.
-A new Section cannot be started until all students in the Section are finished or until section testing time has expired.
-Secure A test item, reading passage, or test that has not been made available to the public.
+A new Section cannot be started until all students in the Section are finished or until Section Testing Time has expired.
+Secure A test item, reading passage, or test that has NOT been made available to the public.
 It also includes test items and student responses.
-For the paper-based administration, secure materials refer to test books and answer documents.
-For both the paper-based and computer-based administrations, secure materials also refer to mathematics reference sheets written on by students and scratch paper written on by students.
+For paper-based administration, secure materials refer to test books and answer documents.
+For both paper-based and computer-based administrations, secure materials also refer to Mathematics reference sheets written on by students and scratch paper written on by students.
 Session In Pearson Access, a Session is the group of students registered to test a content area together (same time and location).
-Testing Environment All aspects of the test surroundings during testing, this includes what a student can see, hear, or access.
+Testing Environment All aspects of the surrounding area that a student can see, hear, or access during testing.
 Testing Incident Form (TIF) The LAC should use this form as a model for essential elements to collect when Testing Irregularities are reported within their LEA.
 The LAC is to submit this form whenever a test security violation or test administration procedural deviation (Category 2 violation) from MSDE testing policy takes place.
-TestNav The application used to administer the computer-based MCAP assessment is available at https://download.testnav.com/ .
+TestNav The application used to administer the computer-based MCAP assessment is available at https://download.testnav.com .